Grasia/wikia_dashboard/README.md

 # wikia_dashboard
-Python tool that creates a dashboard from a Wikia data dump.
-Intended for administrators with access to the latest data dump.
+This is a python tool for the anaylisis of Wikia wikis.
+The application creates a dashboard from a database dump which can be used to extract information about the wiki.
+It is intended for wiki administrators as well as those interested in commob-based peer production analysis

 # Software Prerrequisites
 To use this tool you need to have the following: